darkwhispering/EP-Social-Widget/readme.txt

 3. Option page

 == Changelog ==

+= 1.4.1 =
+* Added title attribute to the link tags for better SEO.
+* Added alt attribute to the icon images for better SEO.
+* Tested on WordPress 4.1

 = 1.4.0 =
 * Updated settings page layout and design to match the new admin design in WP 3.8